Bankrupt operator unlikely to be held accountable

 Since then the EPA said their priority has been the protection of public health and the environment, including risk of fire.

-"We think we can't transport waste back to capital cities but when we don't, we find that we don't have the infrastructure or more importantly the markets, so you end up with a waste stockpile rather than a recycling facility," he said.

-A tyre retailer in the region, who declined to be named, said that he had previously used Collex Spencer Gulf Waste but since that business ceased operations, he had waste tyres collected by companies that take them to Adelaide or Melbourne for recycling.

-Mr Robert Kelman, Executive Officer from the Australian Tyre Recyclers Association (ATRA) told the Whyalla News that tyres are never stored for recycling.
+Mr Robert Kelman, Executive Officer from the Australian Tyre Recyclers Association (ATRA) said that tyres are never stored for recycling.

 "It costs money to recycle them, if they are stored, they are basically going to be there forever.